Internal Links: Ultimate Guide + Strategies

 Because navigational links help to form the site structure, they help to create links that point your web users to the important information.
 This means that users can find connecting pages quicker.
-While the main purpose is connecting users to the right information, these links also give cues to search engines about what your pillar and target pages are.
+While the main purpose of these links is to connect users to the right information, these links target specific content, giving cues to search engines about your pillar and primary pages.

 In addition, search engines can identify which pages are more important, building their authority.

 Key elements of website navigation include navigational links such as: